devonxiong/causal-anova/README.md

 1. **Structural model fitting.** For every node in the DAG, a quantile regression model is fitted on the nodes that directly influence it.
 Instead of predicting a single conditional mean, each model learns the full conditional distribution across a grid of quantile levels.
 This lets us represent each node as a deterministic function of its upstream nodes plus an independent uniform noise term.

 2. **CRN explainability estimation.** Explainability scores are estimated with a Pick-Freeze estimator.
 For each subset *S* of nodes in `roots`, we compare outcomes generated from a base noise draw against outcomes where only the noise of the nodes in *S* has been resampled.
-Sharing the same noise draws across all subsets within a repetition reduces variance and guarantees non-negative interaction terms.
+Sharing the same noise draws across all subsets within a repetition reduces variance and keeps interaction terms non-negative in expectation.
 Scores are averaged over multiple independent runs, and standard errors are reported across runs.

 Interaction terms are then recovered via **inclusion-exclusion**.
 For two nodes A and B: